christophberger/start/README.md

 (instead of pflag.Parse()) to initialize each variable from these sources, in the given order:

 1. From a commandline flag of the long or short name.
-2. From an environment variable of the long name, if the commandline flag does not exist.
+2. From an environment variable named as <APPLICATION>_<LONGNAME>, if the commandline flag does not exist. (<APPLICATION> is the executable's name, and <LONGNAME> is the flag's long name.)
-3. From an entry in the [globals] section of the config file, if the environment variable does not exist.
+3. From an entry in the config file, if the environment variable does not exist.
 4. From the default value if the config file entry does not exist.

 This way, you are free to decide whether to use a config file, environment variables, flags, or any combination of these.
 For example, let's assume you want to implement an HTTP server.
 Some of the settings will depend on the environment (development, test, or production), such as the HTTP port.
 Using enviornment variables, you can define, for example, port 8080 on the test server, and port 80 on the production server.
 Other settings will be the same across environments, so put them into the config file.
 And finally, you can overwrite any default setting at any time via command line flags.